difains/rss-reader/README.md

 - **Blocklist**: Keywords to filter out (comma-separated)
 - **Auto Mark Read**: Automatically mark articles as read when opened
 - **Hide Read Posts**: Hide articles marked as read

+## ⚠️ Important Notice

+**Data is stored locally in your browser and is NOT saved to any database.**

+**🔴 Important**: Make sure to regularly download your OPML file and re-upload it when needed, as browser data can be cleared!

+The info tooltip (ℹ️) next to "피드 목록" will remind you of this.

 ## 🔧 Technical Details